BuilderIO/builder/packages/sdks/docs/DEVELOP.md

 If you want to run the integration tests locally, you can do so by doing the following:

-- Go to the server of your choice in `cd packages/sdks/e2e/*` (or `packages/react-tests/*` for gen1 react sdk)
+- Go to the server of your choice in [`packages/sdks/e2e`](https://github.com/BuilderIO/builder/tree/main/packages/sdks/e2e) (or [`packages/react-tests`](https://github.com/BuilderIO/builder/tree/main/packages/react-tests) for gen1 react sdk)
-- Run the Playwright tests: `yarn nx e2e`
+- Run the Playwright tests: `yarn nx test`

-Alternatively, you can call `yarn nx e2e @e2e/svelte` from anywhere in the mono-repo (replace `@e2e/svelte` with the name of the server you want to run).
+Alternatively, you can call `yarn nx test @e2e/svelte` from anywhere in the mono-repo (replace `@e2e/svelte` with the name of the server you want to run).

 NOTE: if you want to run multiple tests, you can call the underlying test command and provide it a comma-separated list of servers to test: